microsoft/fit-on-fhir/docs/using-fit-on-fhir.md

 **Required Query Parameters**:

-Anonymous login requests require two query parameters, *external-id* and *external-system*.  *external-system* represents the name of the medical record system in which the user's current health record resides.  *external-id* represents the identifier for the user's health record in *external-system*.
+Anonymous login requests require two query parameters, *external_id* and *external_system*.
+The *external_id* and *external_system* are used to create a FHIR [Identifier](http://hl7.org/fhir/datatypes.html#Identifier) that is stored in the [Patient Resource](http://hl7.org/fhir/patient.html).
+This Identifier can be used to link the Patient Resource to a user (or patient) in a different system.

+_An example anonymous login request might look like: https://authorize-fitonfhir.azurewebsites.net/api/googlefit/authorize?external_id=externalPatientA&external_system=externalSystem&redirect_url=https://www.microsoft.com/_

-Login with authentication requests require passing a valid OAuth2 access token, and one query parameter *redirect-url*.  *redirect-url* represents the URL that the Authorization function will redirect to, once authorization with Google is complete.
-The URL contained in *redirect-url* must match a URL that is on the approved list for the Authorization function.
+Login with authentication requests require passing a valid OAuth2 access token, and one query parameter *redirect_url*.  *redirect_url* represents the URL that the Authorization function will redirect to, once authorization with Google is complete.
+The URL contained in *redirect_url* must match a URL that is on the approved list for the Authorization function.
 The approved list of redirect URLs can be found in Settings->Configuration and is labeled *AuthenticationConfiguration__RedirectUrls*.
-*external-id* and *external-system* query parameters are not allowed when login with authentication is enabled.
+*external_id* and *external_system* query parameters are not allowed when login with authentication is enabled.
 Including either of these in a request will result in a Bad Request (400) response.

+In addition to declaring the approved list of redirect URLs, it is also necessary to configure the *Audience* and *Identity Providers* that will be used during the authentication process.
+The *Audience*, which is equivalent to the aud claim in the OAuth2 access token, can be declared by setting the value for *AuthenticationConfiguration__Audience* in Settings->Configuration.
+The *Identity Providers*, which are the equivalent to the iss claim in the OAuth2 access token, can be declared by setting the value for *AuthenticationConfiguration__IdentityProviders* in Settings->Configuration.
+*AuthenticationConfiguration__IdentityProviders* is a list, so it is possible to declare multiple providers if necessary, separating each provider by a comma.

+_An example authenticated login request might look like: https://authorize-fitonfhir.azurewebsites.net/api/googlefit/authorize?redirect_url=https://www.microsoft.com/ with the Bearer header set to a valid OAuth2 access token_

 **Optional Query Parameters**:

 When using login with authentication, an optional *state* query parameter can be provided.  *state* can be used to enter any info that should be passed along in the request made to the *redirect-url* when authorization with Google is complete.

+_An example authenticated login request with this optional parameter might look like: https://authorize-fitonfhir.azurewebsites.net/api/googlefit/authorize?redirect_url=https://www.microsoft.com/&state=yourStateValue again with the Bearer header set to a valid OAuth2 access token_